monsieur-delta/universum/README.md

 - ``Universum`` contains literally everything.

-- contains our spacetime universum (our reality) and everything that is aside of it (assumption)
+- contains our spacetime universum (our reality) and everything that is aside of it (assumption).

 - imaginable as "space" for everything.

 - not limited of spacetime basement/nature.

-- those, "inside" of what, existance is possible (see thesis of Manifest about presence of ``Universum``)
+- those, "inside" of what, existance is possible (see thesis of Manifest about presence of ``Universum``).

 - has characteristic of limitlessness above spacetime limits.